kylephillips/wp-nested-pages/readme.txt

 = 1.6.8 =
 * Bug fix where admin bars were not displaying in Safari until hover
 * Bug fixes in display of post titles with html tags
+* Bug fix where date was not being saved in the quick edit form when the datepicker is not enabled

 = 1.6.7 =
 * Multisite superadmins treated as admins (Thanks to Kristoffer Svanmark)